-Mr. Thomas Routledge, a progressive papermaker, claims that the slow progress made with this plant has been due not to any inherent unfitness of the hamboo but to the fact th insufficient attention has been paid to age of material used.
+Mr. Thomas Routledge, a progressive papermaker, claims that the slow progress made with this plant has been due not to any inherent unfitness of the hamboo but to the fact th insufficient attention has been paid to age of material used

 Like the asparagus plant, the bamboo is succulent and ten der when young, but rapidly becomes hard and woody with age.
-When mature, it is, as all know, exceedingly dense, and in most varieties the outer part is so hard and silicious that it will strike fire like fint.
+When mature, it is, as all know, exceedingly dense, and in most varieties the outer part is so hard and silicious that it will strike fire like flint.
 To convert stems at this stage into pulp, they must be subjected to long-continued boiling in strong solutions of caustic alkali, at high temperature, under a pressure of ten or eleven atmospheres; a pro cess at once difficult, costly, and dangerous.

 Mr. Routledge finds that these objections may be obviated and the bamboo made to furnished excellent fiber cheaply, simply by using the plant when young and green.
 Before the stems become indurated and woody, a very mild treatment of alkaline baths, at atmospheric pressure, suffices to dissolve the mucilaginous and extractive compounds combined with the tissues, so that the fibers may be readily separated pure and free.

-moreover, are very much cheaper to build and maintain than known fibrous material; and he does not hesitate to say that no other fiber can approach the bamboo in economy of production, and very few if any in the quality of the stock it yields for the manufacture of paper.
+the investigation of new fibers for papermaking, testing both no other fiber can approach the bamboo in economy of production, and very few if any in the quality of the stock it yields for the manufacture of paper.
 And it has the further advantage of being practically inexhaustible in quantity.
-The bamboo is of extremely rapid growth, and it fiourishes in every tropical country.
+The bamboo is of extremely rapid growth, and it flourishes in every tropical country.
 Grown under favorable conditions of climate and soil, it excels every other plant in amount of available fiber to the acre, and there is no plant which requires so little care for its cultivation and continuous production.
-The estimated yield is twenty times that of fivx, hemp, jute, or cotton.
+The estimated yield is twenty times that of firx, hemp, jute, or cotton.

 In view of the threatened exhaustion of the supply of es parto, owing to the greed of the native collectors, the utilization of the bamboo promises to be a great public advantage, even if the paper produced from it falls far short of Mr. Routledge's anticipations.
-The sample furnished-Mr. Routledge's pamphlet on " The Bamboo Considered as a Paper-Making Material" being printed on bamboo paper-shows it to be fully equal, indeed superior, to much of the common and cheap news paper in use.
+The sample furnished-Mr. Routledge's pamphlet on "The Bamboo Considered as a Paper-Making Material" being printed on bamboo paper-shows it to be fully equal, indeed superior, to much of the common and cheap news paper in use.
 In fineness and strength it surpasses any made use of by our great dailies, and in color all but the Herald.
 It has, however, the serious fault of semitransparency, the letterpress showing through.